La Revue Phénicienne

 La Revue Phénicienne was a political journal which was published in Beirut between July and December 1919.
 Although it appeared for a short period, it is one of the early publications emphasizing the Phoenician identity of the Lebanese people.

 History and profile

 La Revue Phénicienne was established by Charles Corm, and its first issue appeared in July 1919.
-The journal came out monthly until December 1919 when it folded.
+It was published in French.
+The journal came out monthly until December 1919 when it folded after producing four issues.

 Contributors, ideology and content

 The major figures who were affiliated with the Revue included Michel Chiha, Alfred Naqqache, Fuad Al Khoury and Jacques Tabet.
 They were Francophile writers, businessmen, lawyers and administrators.
 Charles Corm published many articles in the Revue under different pseudonyms.
 Another contributor was Bulus Nujaym, a Maronite from Jounieh.
 They all supported the idea of the Greater Lebanon, and Michel Chiha was the ideologue of this approach.